Listen: Duncan Robinson chats with Christian Yoga practitioner Alyssa Mak.

 “Is it possible to talk to Jesus while you turn your body into a human pretzel?”
 Duncan Robinson asks the tough questions.

-“We all should want to declutter our minds and fill it up with the things of Jesus,” Alyssa said. ”Holy Yoga allows us a way to do that, while getting fit at the same time. “
+“We all should want to declutter our minds and fill it up with the things of Jesus,” Alyssa said. ”Holy Yoga allows us a way to do that, while getting fit at the same time.“

 The idea of meditation is a Christian one.
-Holy Yoga allows us a path to do this and gain flexibility and exercise, says Alyssa, while filling our minds with Christian scripture and positive thoughts of God.
+Christ-centred Yoga allows us a path to do this and gain flexibility and exercise, says Alyssa, while filling our minds with Christian scripture and positive thoughts of God.

 She adds that fasting is a similar concept; as Christians we fast and pray, by emptying ourselves we create ‘space’ to fill ourselves up with God.

 Many believers struggle to make time for daily devotions.
-Holy Yoga helps solve this problem.
+Christian Yoga helps solve this problem.
 For Alyssa, it has helped her to combine some of her favourite pastimes, both staying healthy and spending time with God, and yoga becomes a time of daily devotions.